 #41.
 Shop at the Mitsukoshi Department Store

-The Mitsukoshi Department Store is one of the coolest stores at Disney World.
+The Mitsukoshi Department Store (check out our full guide to the store) is one of the coolest shops at Disney World.
 It’s a real Japanese department store brought over from Japan.
 You can find all sorts of things inside.
 Up front, there’s merchandise from famous animated brands like Hello Kitty, Pokemon, My Neighbor Totoro, and more.
 Clothing and home goods are in the middle.
 The back of the store has groceries, especially candy and sweets.
 I frequent Mitsukoshi to buy ramen noodles and other random foods.

 #42.
 Meet Your Favorite Characters